Glenville, Mississippi

 Glenville is an unincorporated community located in Panola County, Mississippi.
 Glenville is approximately 4.3 mi south-southwest of Tyro and approximately 7.2 mi southeast of Looxahoma on near Mississippi Highway 310.

+A post office operated under the name Glenville from 1871 to 1909.

+During Alan Lomax's Southern Journey, Bob Pratcher, who was born in Glenville, was recorded playing guitar in nearby Como.